Implications for the Hubble tension from the ages of the oldest astrophysical objects: Introduction

-\textbf{Introduction} -- Historically, the ages of old astrophysical objects (OAO) played an important role in establishing the $\Lambda$CDM cosmological model.
-Since the 1950s, reports of OAO being ostensibly older than the Universe assuming the prevailing Einstein-de Sitter model~\cite{Dunlop:1996mp,Jimenez:1996at,VandenBerg:1996tm} led to a long-lasting ``age crisis''~\cite{1961ApJ...133..355S,1995Natur.376..399B,Krauss:1995yb,Ostriker:1995su,Alcaniz:1999kr}.
-The discovery of cosmic acceleration through Type Ia Supernovae (SNe Ia)~\cite{Riess:1998cb,Perlmutter:1998np} eventually solved this crisis.
+Historically, the ages of old astrophysical objects (OAO) played an important role in establishing the $\Lambda$CDM cosmological model.
+Since the 1950s, reports of OAO being ostensibly older than the Universe assuming the prevailing Einstein-de Sitter model~\cite{Dunlop:1996mp,Jimenez:1996at,VandenBerg:1996tm} led to a long-lasting ``age crisis''~\cite{Jaffe:1995qu,1995Natur.376..399B,Krauss:1995yb,Ostriker:1995su,Alcaniz:1999kr}.
+The discovery of cosmic acceleration through Type Ia Supernovae (SNeIa)~\cite{Riess:1998cb,Perlmutter:1998np} eventually solved this crisis by indicating the need for a dark energy component.